Bartolomeo Platina: Biography

 After his release on July 7, 1469, he expected to be again in the employ of Paul II, who, however, declined his services.
 Platina threatened vengeance and executed his threat, when at the suggestion of Sixtus IV he wrote his Vitæ Pontificum Platinæ historici liber de vita Christi ac omnium pontificum qui hactenus ducenti fuere et XX (1479).
 In it he paints his enemy as cruel, and an archenemy of science.
 For centuries it influenced historical opinions until critical research proved otherwise.
 In other places party spirit is evident, especially when he treats of the condition of the Church.
 Notwithstanding, his Lives of the Popes is the first systematic handbook of papal history.
 Platina felt the need of critical research, but shirked the examination of details.
 By the end of 1474 or the beginning of 1475 Platina offered his manuscript to Pope Sixtus IV; it is still preserved in the Vatican Library.

-After the death of Giovanni Andrea Bussi, Bishop of Aleria, the pope appointed Platina librarian with a yearly salary of 120 ducats and an official residence in the Vatican.
+On February 18, 1475, the pope appointed Platina as the first Vatican librarian, with a yearly salary of 120 ducats and an official residence in the Vatican.
 He also instructed him to make a collection of the chief privileges of the Roman Church.
 This collection, whose value is acknowledged by all the annalists, is still preserved in the Vatican archives.
 In the preface Platina not only avoids any antagonism towards the Church but even refers with approbation to the punishing of heretics and schismatics by the popes, which is the best proof that Sixtus IV, by his marks of favour, had won Platina for the interests of the Church.
 Besides his principal work Platina wrote several others of smaller importance, notably: Historia inclita urbis Mantuæ et serenissimæ familiæ Gonzagæ.
 The Pinacoteca Vaticana contains a famous fresco by Melozzo da Forlì representing Sixtus IV Appointing Platina as Prefect of the Vatican Library.